What is LPWAN?

 Forget about computers, tablets or smartphones; today, battery-operated sensors are the main engine driving the Internet of Things (IoT).

-From environmental and energy to parking and occupancy; IoT sensors are used across all industries to gather huge amounts of critical data.
+From asset tracking and occupancy detection to air quality monitoring and leak detection; IoT sensors are used across all industries to gather huge amounts of critical data.

 Traditional communication solutions cannot provide the viable connectivity needed for industrial and commercial sensor networks.

 Cellular networks are expensive, power hungry and experience significant coverage gaps when it comes to underground and remote locations.
 Mesh networks cannot scale beyond medium-range applications because of their excessively complex network setup and management.

 Low-Power Wide Area Network (LPWAN) technology, provides the low cost, low power and wide-area coverage needed for vast, granular wireless sensor networks.
 Geared for IoT telemetry applications where small amounts of data are transmitted periodically, LPWAN redefines the way assets and processes are remotely monitored and managed.

 Long Range: The operating range of LPWAN technology varies from a few kilometers in urban areas to over 15 km in rural settings.
 It can also enable effective data communication in previously infeasible indoor and underground locations.

 Low Power: Optimized for power consumption, LPWAN transceivers can run on small, inexpensive batteries for 10-15 years; reducing maintenance costs.